wavefrontHQ/opentelemetry-examples/README.md

 # Sending Data to Tanzu Observability by Wavefront

-If your application uses an OpenTelemetry SDK, you can configure the application to send traces or metrics to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector.
+If you use OpenTelemetry, you can configure the application to send traces or metrics to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector.

 ## Directly Send Data Using the Wavefront Proxy - (Recommended)

-If your application uses an OpenTelemetry SDK, you can configure the application to send trace data or metrics data to Tanzu Observability using the Wavefront proxy.
+Send trace data or metrics data to Tanzu Observability using only the Wavefront proxy:

 <img src="images/opentelemetry_proxy_tracing.png" alt="A data flow diagram that shows how the data flows from your application to the proxy, and then to Tanzu Observability" style="width:750px;"/>